shpookas/weather_scraper/README.md

   ```
   kubectl apply -f scraper.yml
   ```
-  The scraper python application is scraping weather information from 5 different cities using wittr (https://github.com/chubin/wttr.in), it is scheduled to scrape this information every 10 minutes and send this information as json to kafka server   with the topic of temperature.
+  The scraper python application is scraping weather information from 5 different cities using wittr (https://github.com/chubin/wttr.in), it is scheduled to scrape this information every 10 minutes and send this information in json format to kafka server   with the topic of temperature.
   After the execution of the command the application will be deployed as kubernetes deployment.

 5. Deploy Kafka Consumer (located under consumer folder)